Learn all about prior learning at University of Maryland Global Campus.

 If you apply but do not register, you must reapply when you plan to take the class.

-After your application is accepted, you will be notified via e-mail that you may register for EXCL 301, the eight-week 3-credit course that guides you through the completion of a portfolio for evaluation.
-When the evaluation is complete, the credit award report is available to the Office of Student Affairs, who decides where awarded credit will be placed in your program.
+After your application is accepted, you will be instantly notified within the portal that you may register for EXCL 301, the eight-week 3-credit course that guides you through the completion of a portfolio for evaluation, and the EXCL 301 class will be placed in your shopping cart.
+Once the course is in your shopping cart, you may register immediately.

 FAQs: The EXCL 301 Course